 - Seedlings emerge in 7-14 days, possibly longer in cooler soils.

-Thin gradually to stand 12 inches apart when seedlings are 1-2 inches high.
+- Thin gradually to stand 4-6 inches apart starting when seedlings are about 1-2 inches high.

 How to Grow